 High Pressure Vane Pumps vs gear pumps: key differences

 Vane pumps show significant advantages in handling various viscosity levels of fluids.
-These designs allow them to process low-through-high viscous liquids without compromising performance due to suppressed fluid shearing internally within its structure.
-For example, gears within pump mechanisms tend to encounter challenges associated with fluid mixtures that have high viscosities due increased friction hence causing problems arising from possible mesh wear.
+These designs allow them to process low-through-high viscous liquids without compromising performance due to suppressed fluid shearing internally within their structure.
+For example, gears within pump mechanisms tend to encounter challenges associated with fluid mixtures that have high viscosities due to increased friction, hence causing problems arising from possible mesh wear.

 Further differentiation between these pump types lies in their operational pressure capacities.
 Vane pumps are designed to handle high pressures of up to around 3000 psi because of their heavy construction and good sealing.
 On the other hand, gear pumps operate optimally within a range of approximately 1000-2500 psi, though some high-pressure models exceed this range.
 However, they tend to wear out very quickly under such continuous pressure conditions.